Maternal Mental Health Councils Programme

 Perinatal mental health conditions affect around 1 in 4 new and expectant mothers, and issues are more prevalent in communities which experience discrimination, poverty, isolation, and trauma.

-Through this five-year project, funded by the National Lottery Community Fund, we plan to implement a model of community action, focused on Maternal Mental Health Councils, led by women with lived experience.
+Through this 5-year project, funded by the National Lottery Community Fund, we plan to implement a model of community action, focused on Maternal Mental Health Councils, led by women with lived experience.
 The Councils will facilitate communities coming together to support local women, improve care and support provided, and change how the systems work, to improve the maternal mental health of marginalised women locally and, through sharing the learning, nationally.

 The Forum event marked the beginning of a major project funded by the National Lottery Community Fund that sees the MMHA establishing Maternal Mental Health Councils across the UK.